The ancestor of the present Raja, was Kaid of

 (an ancient aristocratic clan in modern

 region, between the river Indus and Jhelum.
-The Gakhar arrived
+Some claim the

 in the Potohar region as Persian settlers after the invasion of